You'll Get a Kick Out of Abby Wambach and Glennon Doyle's Whirlwind Love Story - E! Online

 But the kiss she shared with Huffman after the USWNT won the World Cup in July 2015 roared on its own, a shoo-in for the Romance Hall of Fame.
 And even after their split just months later, Wambach paid tribute to Huffman for helping her keep her life together when it threatened to spiral out of control.

-"Not only was I hiding this secret from the world for so long, so were the people that I loved—they loved me so fiercely they wanted to protect me as much as possible, almost from myself," she told the AP.
+"Not only was I hiding this secret from the world for so long, so were the people that I loved—they loved me so fiercely they wanted to protect me as much as possible, almost from myself," she told the AP, referring to her substance abuse battles.
 "Sarah was definitely one of my saving graces because she was one of the first people in my life who made me aware of the problems that I was having.
 And this was years ago.
 This isn't something that just snuck up on me when I retired from soccer.
 This is something I've been dealing with for years now."

 Wambach concluded, "It's really hard to talk about things when you're ashamed.
 And I'm not ashamed about what happened to me anymore because it led me to where I'm at right now.
 I'm proud of where I'm at."

-What she didn't indicate about where she was at, at the time, was whether she was already newly smitten with Momastery blogger Glennon Doyle.
+What she didn't indicate at the time was that she was already newly smitten with Momastery blogger Glennon Doyle.

-No stranger to overcoming adversity, Doyle had battled bulimia at a young age and drank and did drugs in college, eventually deciding to get sober in 2002 when she got pregnant with her first child.
-(Also when she found out she was expecting, she married her now-ex-husband, because "I thought it was the right thing to do," she told Glamour.com.)
+No stranger to overcoming personal issues, Doyle battled bulimia at a young age and drank and did drugs in college, eventually deciding to get sober in 2002 when she got pregnant with her first child.
+(When she found out she was expecting, she married her now-ex-husband, because "I thought it was the right thing to do," she told Glamour.com.)

-"I'd never even kissed a girl, so I had no context for what was about to happen to me," she divulged on MamaMia's No Filter podcast in May.
+"I'd never even kissed a girl, so I had no context for what was about to happen to me," Doyle divulged on MamaMia's No Filter podcast in May 2020.
 "But when Abby walked in the room, I'm telling you, it was like that [inner] voice that I had been practicing hearing and trusting [after my separation] just screamed.
 My whole self was like 'there she is,' and I just knew."

 About a month later they started corresponding, Doyle recalled, and a month after that, "I sat down with Craig and said, 'It's over.
 I'm in love.'
 By the way, Abby and I had never seen each other outside of that room.
 We spent 10 minutes together and then dismantled our entire lives to be together."